The blood of machismo runs hot in the Colyer family. From as far back as I can remember being a tough guy has been first and foremost in my clan.

 Having been a rock climber in an earlier time, I felt confident that with slow deliberate three point climbing technique, I could free climb my way out of that predicament and save face by not having to ask for help from that handful of svelte agile youth.

-Iscaled the thirty-foot wall without incident, or loosing any of my viral male pride.
+I scaled the thirty-foot wall without incident, or losing any of my virile male pride.

 When I reached the far side of the cliff, with sewing machine legs and aching arms, I stood on the sandy shore looking across a six-foot wide column of water gushing past me and over the waterfall.
 In the middle of the water peeked the tip of a heavy boulder buried in the scatter of boulders along the upper lip of the falls.
 Like most white granite rocks kept clean by the constant flow of water, dry, I knew it would be like course sandpaper.
 My foot would not slip as I stepped across the relatively simple two three-foot stretches of water.
 Compared to the precarious cliff I had just scaled, that simple little rock protrusion was a no brainer.